Written by Sonia Su

 19th Century

 The 19th century saw a shift in opera fashion towards styles influenced by the Romantic era.
 Women's dresses featured voluminous skirts, corsets, and intricate embellishments.
-Men wore tailcoats and cravats, reflecting the formal attire of the period.
+Men wore tailcoats and cravats, reflecting the formal and black tie attire of the period.
 Costumes for operatic performances often mirrored the contemporary fashion trends of the time.

 Early 20th Century